2017 ANNUAL CONVENTION

 “RISE IN SOLIDARITY: Comradery Through Our Interdisciplinary Efforts, A Call to Action”

 October 6-8, 2017 | Las Vegas, Nevada, USA

 On-site Registration will also be available.

-The 2016 Convention’s Call for Proposals is now closed.
-Thank you to all applicants.
+The 2017 Convention’s Call for Proposals is now open!

 AAPA members and non-members from all disciplines are encouraged to apply.

 We are seeking proposals that draw attention to the experiences of the underrepresented Asian American groups (e.g., South Asians, Filipinos, religious minorities, LGBTQ), with a focus on those with multiple intersecting identities.
 In addition, we are interested in submissions that focus on collaborative projects (both nationally and internationally), interdisciplinary scholarship, multicultural perspective, cross-cultural psychology, and other works that further the social justice movement.
 We encourage submissions from researchers, community leaders and activists, mental health providers, and educators who work with underrepresented communities.
 Moreover, we welcome submissions from professionals and scholars in allied fields (e.g., Anthropology, Asian American Studies, Communication, Education, History, Law, Nursing, Political Science, Public Health, Psychiatry, Social Work, and Sociology) with whom we collaborate and whose work informs Asian American Psychology.

 For more information on proposal submissions: 2017 Convention’s Call for Proposals (Note that the Submission Deadline is now May 31,2017).

 About the Annual Convention: